What is a fair offer? Buyer considerations

 Turning to your real estate representatives you ask “what should I offer?”

 You know the decision is really yours, and you may already have roughed out terms in your mind.
 But a considered independent opinion will probably be valuable.

 After all, we represent you.
 We aren’t sales people, bent on convincing you to do something you aren’t really inclined to do.

 You want the property, but only at a price and on terms that make sense to you.
 So the real question isn’t can I dictate the agreement.
 The real question is: what can I say that will be accepted?

 So we start with figuring out where the seller’s mind is likely to be.
 If we can figure out what the seller might be prepared to agree to, we are more than halfway to making the home ours!

 Some of these questions we know the answers to.
 Some answers we should communicate to the seller.
-An example might be a similar home that just went pending and the terms of the sale we learned because Bethany or Niel had a conversation about it with that seller’s real estate representative.
+An example might be a similar home that just went pending and the terms of the sale we learned because Bethany had a conversation about it with that seller’s real estate representative.
 Some we might not be able to get answers to, like the last question.
 But we can try.
-Bethany and Niel might call your seller’s representative and ask leading questions.
+Bethany might call your seller’s representative and ask leading questions.
 Remember we are your representatives: anything we hear is information you will hear!

 From all we can learn it is often possible to predict with considerable confidence what the price and terms of an agreement are likely to be.
 By the time you write an offer you are very likely to know where the seller stands and what they are likely to accept.
 You certainly can test these assumptions: you can’t get what you don’t ask for.
 But remembering the desire to see you succeed, and not wanting to be supporters of failure, we will work for you to craft a proposal and responses that keep the conversation alive and, hopefully, lead to an agreement that is fully acceptable.